CircuitVerse/CircuitVerse/SETUP.md

 ### Production
-The following commands should be run for production
+The following commands should be run for production:
 ```
 bundle install --with pg --without development test
 RAILS_ENV=production bundle exec rake assets:precompile